Determining the Value of Public Transit Service

 Many factors affect transit use.
 They can be used to increase ridership and benefits.

 For example, a particular transit route might attract 5,000 riders per day under current conditions; 6,000 if more employers have Commute Trip Reduction programs; 7,000 if a local college has a Campus Transport Management program; 8,000 if service quality improves so every passenger is guaranteed a comfortable seat (no standees); 9,000 if Park & Ride, Pedestrian and Bicycle access improve; and 10,000 if Parking Management programs are implemented in the area.
+Increasing Fuel Prices tends to increase transit demand, particularly for discretionary travelers who have the option of driving (Maley and Weinberger (2009)

 This section describes various types of transit impacts (benefits and costs), and how they can be measured.
-For additional information on these impacts see Litman, 2003.
+For additional information on these impacts see Litman, 2009.

 |